ArthurVerrez/crewai-streamlit-hackernews-demo/README.md

 A demonstration of integrating a CrewAI agent within a Streamlit UI to analyze top Hacker News posts.
 This project sets up a crew, tool, agent, and task to showcase core functionalities.

+You can access a live version of the app [here](https://crewai-hackernews-demo.streamlit.app/).

 ![App Screenshot](app_screenshot.png)

 ## Features